SvemirskiHod/BulkSnacks_LHL-midterm/README.md

 _Built in 6 days with Joao Coelho from the ground up, save for a basic structure and server skeleton._

-## Learned during this project
+## Learned during this project (a lot!)
-- Postgres
+- Postgres & SQL-based DB schemas in general
 - knex for database calls, migrations and seeds
 - using Javascript Promises
 - using Git in a team